-Why Scrum Retrospectives are waste of time?
+Why are Scrum Retrospectives a waste of time?

-Scrum teams fall into the random problem discovering and fixing trap, Although the team solves problems, it seems that the team stagnates.
+Scrum teams fall into the random problem discovering and fixing trap; although the team solves problems, it seems that the team stagnates.

-But the main question is “Are we Solving the Right Problem now?"
+But the main question is, "Are we Solving the Right Problem now?"
 "What is the next Right thing?"
-Scrum teams fall into the random problem-solving trap, Although the team solves problems, it seems that the team stagnates and never experiences agility. note that the problem is not the prioritization technique, in any case without direction you will fall into this trap.
-Ask this question before the next retrospective session "Ok, we have a list of problems/improvements, which one we should focus on?
+Scrum teams fall into the random problem-solving trap; Although the team solves problems, it seems that the team stagnates and never experiences agility.
+Note that the problem is not the prioritization technique; in any case, without Direction, you will fall into this trap.
+Ask this question before the next retrospective session "Ok, we have a list of problems/improvements; which one should we focus on?

 So, our goal is not to fix or discover as many as possible problems, we are trying to reach our next target condition and will only focus on discovering and fixing the obstacles that are on our way to the next target condition.

 Let's see a real-world Case study; I was an agile coach for a fast-growing startup.
 Our Challenge for the next two years was "Zero bug level", and our next target condition for the next quarter was "Decrease the weekly reported bugs on production under 5".
 So, as an agile coach, I no longer asked them what our problem was?
 Instead, I asked them what prevents us from reaching our next goal.

 If you are interested, I will go into more detail about this method in the next post.

 One important thing, I do not want to say that Scrum Retrospectives are always a waste of time, the idea of continuous improvement is great, but we need to consider the possibility of a random problem-fixing trap.